awedwards/mibi_titration_analysis/README.md

 Installation:

-Step 0 (optional but recommended): Install Anaconda and create a new environment Step 1: run "pip3 install -r requirements.txt"
+Step 0 (optional but recommended): Install Anaconda and create a new environment Step 1: run: `pip3 install -r requirements.txt`

 Use: